Llorente, Eastern Samar

-Llorente (IPA: [ˌʎoˈrɛntɛ]), officially the Municipality of Llorente (Bungto han Llorente; Bayan ng Llorente), is a 3rd class municipality in the province of Eastern Samar, Philippines.
+Llorente (IPA: [ˌʎoˈrɛntɛ]), officially the Municipality of Llorente (Bungto han Llorente; Bayan ng Llorente), is a municipality in the province of Eastern Samar, Philippines.
 According to the 2020 census, it has a population of 21,459 people.

 The municipality was named after Julio Aballe Llorente (1863–1940), a Cebuano Politician who was instrumental in the establishment of the American Government in Cebu.
 He was the 1st Governor of Cebu, who once became a Governor of Samar in the early 1900s.

 Geography

 Barangays

 Llorente is politically subdivided into 33 barangays.
+Each barangay consists of puroks and some have sitios.